No one sets out to hurt their heart. But over time, some bad habits can add up and take their toll.

 "Don’t miss an opportunity to protect yourself," says cardiologist Mark Urman, MD, of Cedars-Sinai Heart Institute in Los Angeles.

 The fix: If you have any of the following symptoms, call 911 right away.
-Prompt treatment could save your life.
+Quick treatment could save your life.

 - Chest pain or discomfort